Teaching stars step up for awards

 In this short video, a few of the award winners share their thoughts on learning and teaching.

-Comments received for the 2015-2016 nominations are helping the Students' Association and the University improve teaching and support.
+Students' nomination comments are helping the Students' Association and the University improve teaching and support.

 The sheer volume of nominations is a testament to how much students value the teaching and support that staff provide, and emphasises that the delivery of a course should be prioritised just as much as the content.